wtnh/repo/README.md

 Caution - do not update Android Studio or Gradle for project version 2.5 - it may break certain features.

 For the 7" Lenovo tablets, edit activity_main.xml to adjust main screen spacing - see notes in file header.

+See the CarPad website for more detailed info: https://sites.google.com/view/revscarpad/home